shayanypn/bookipy-reviews/README.md

 To help guide you through the interesting pieces of this implementation note the following.

+-  Make resuable `Filter`, `Pagination` and `Review` components without having state, to be able to use them anywhere else in the application.
+-   The code also includes a  **unit test** and **integration test**  suite to provide a safety net and allow future work to refactor confidently.

 ### Component Structure
 All code in this application should follow the below structure to be consistent with other parts of the application.
 The name of component or service ... consists of a folder/directory name and the entry point is the `index.js` file.
 For other additional files like tests, you should add them under this folder with a suffix name, like `index.test.js` or `index.stories.js`, and for style, we use a consistent name as `main.css`